dineshdk/Lightning-datatable/README.md

 # Lightning-datatable
-This repo contains refreshing a lightning datatable after updating a set of selected records from a modal pop up window
+This repo contains refreshing a lightning datatable(aura & lwc) after updating a set of selected records from a modal pop up window